chris-townsend/PP4-Kitchen_Tales/README.md

 [**Gunicorn**](https://gunicorn.org/) - Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server.

-[**Django-all-auth**](https://github.com/pennersr/django-allauth) Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party *social* account authentication.
+[**Django-all-auth**](https://github.com/pennersr/django-allauth) - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party *social* account authentication.

-[**Django-crispy-forms**](https://django-crispy-forms.readthedocs.io/en/latest/) This is used to control the rendering behaviour of my Django forms.
+[**Django-crispy-forms**](https://django-crispy-forms.readthedocs.io/en/latest/) - This is used to control the rendering behaviour of my Django forms.

-[**Django-cloudinary-storage**](https://pypi.org/project/django-cloudinary-storage/) Facilitates integration with  Cloudinary by implementing a Django Storage API.
+[**Django-cloudinary-storage**](https://pypi.org/project/django-cloudinary-storage/) - Facilitates integration with Cloudinary by implementing a Django Storage API.
 This is to enable the storage of static and media files.

+[**Django-summernote**](https://summernote.org/) - Summernote is a free & open-source simple *WYSIWYG* *(what you see is what you get)* editor based on Bootstrap & jQuery.
+It is a JavaScript library that is easy to use & contains many customizable options.

+[**Coverage.py**](https://coverage.readthedocs.io/en/7.1.0/) - *Coverage.py* is a tool for measuring code coverage of Python programs.
+It monitors your program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.

 ***